Why do Lutherans Make the Sign of the Cross? Get the Facts

 The WELS, a conservative Lutheran denomination, teaches that making the sign of the cross can be beneficial, but it’s not necessary.
 WELS stresses that the practice is an exercise of a Christian’s freedom.

-“Lutherans who do not join in that practice are also exercising their Christian freedom.
-Making the sign of the cross can be a helpful reminder that Christians are redeemed children of God—people who enjoy salvation only because of God’s forgiving love and not because of anything they have done (Ephesians 2:8-9; Titus 3:5-7).
+The denomination states, “Lutherans who do not join in that practice are also exercising their Christian freedom.
+Making the sign of the cross can be a helpful reminder that Christians are redeemed children of God—people who enjoy salvation only because of God’s forgiving love and not because of anything they have done (Ephesians 2:8-9; Titus 3:5-7).”
 [1]

-The ELCA points out that Luther taught the sign of the cross could be made on at least three occasions [5]:
+The ELCA says that Luther taught the sign of the cross could be made on at least three occasions [5]:

-• Baptism: “Receive the sign of the holy cross on both your forehead and your breast” (Luther’s Works 53:107)
+• At baptism: “Receive the sign of the holy cross on both your forehead and your breast.”
+(Luther’s Works 53:107)

 References:

-[1] “Prayers for Daily Use,” The Small Catechism, An Explanation of Dr. Martin Luther’s Small Catechism, Mankato, Minnesota: Evangelical Lutheran Synod, 2001, p.
+[1] “Prayers for Daily Use,” The Small Catechism, An Explanation of Dr. Martin Luther’s Small Catechism. p.
 26

 [2] Ibid.